 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed becoming aware of intimate discontent.
+In the last section, we discussed becoming aware of intimate discontent.
 A technique for becoming aware of intimate discontent that I implement in my practice consists of three steps.
 The three steps to becoming aware of intimate discontent are experiencing feelings and defining what is wanted, and rediscovering old strategies.

 Julie asked, "What type of knowledge should we be looking for?"
 How might you have responded to Julie?
 I stated, "You need to become more aware of the hidden agenda you bring to marriage, of your disowned character traits, of your partner’s inner world, and of the healing potential of your intimate relationship."